alteryx/featuretools/docs/source/ecosystem.rst

 `Introduction to Automated Feature Engineering Using DFS`_
 ==========================================================
-- A comprehensive guide on feature engineering, and how to use featuretools.
-Using the loan dataset, we see how featuretools helps automate the manual process of feature engineering.
+- A comprehensive guide on feature engineering, and how to use Featuretools.
+Using the loan dataset, we see how Featuretools helps automate the manual process of feature engineering.

 .. _`Introduction to Automated Feature Engineering Using DFS`: https://heartbeat.fritz.ai/introduction-to-automated-feature-engineering-using-deep-feature-synthesis-dfs-3feb69a7c00b

 `Automated Feature Engineering Workshop`_
 =========================================
-- From the 2017 Data Summer Conference, an automated feature engineering workshop using featuretools.
+- From the 2017 Data Summer Conference, an automated feature engineering workshop using Featuretools.

 .. _`Automated Feature Engineering Workshop`: https://github.com/fred-navruzov/featuretools-workshop

 `Tutorial in Japanese`_
 =======================
-- A tutorial of featuretools that works with a hyper parameter tuning library `Optuna`_, and a feature selection library `Boruta`_.
+- A tutorial of Featuretools that works with a hyper parameter tuning library `Optuna`_, and a feature selection library `Boruta`_.

 .. _`Tutorial in Japanese`: https://dev.classmethod.jp/machine-learning/yoshim-featuretools-boruta-optuna/
 .. _`Optuna`: https://github.com/pfnet/optuna